-The leaves and stems are edible and delicious.
+The lambs quarter’s leaves and stems are edible and delicious.
 They have a flavor similar to spinach or chard.
 If you enjoy leafy greens such as kale, collards, and spinach you will like lambs quarter.
 The easiest way to cook lambs quarter is to simply steam the leaves and stems in a small amount of water until tender.
-The greens cook quickly and turn a dark green color as they shrink down during cooking.
+The greens cook rather quickly and turn a dark green color as they shrink down during cooking.

 The young leaves and smaller stems are good eaten raw in salads.
-Michael Pollan who wrote “In Defense of Food.” advocates calls lambs quarters and purslane “two of the most nutritious plants in the world”.
+Michael Pollan who wrote “In Defense of Food.”
+Advocates calls lambs quarters and purslane “two of the most nutritious plants in the world”.
 Lambs quarter is high in Vitamins A and C, riboflavin, niacin, calcium, manganese, potassium and iron.
 The crushed fresh roots are a mild soap substitute.

 Lambs quarter can grow as tall as three and a half feet.
 The leaves alternate and are often mealy or powdery on the underside.
 Leaves are wedge shaped at the base, and pointed at the tip with toothed edges.
 The flowers are arranged in spikes or small dense clusters.
 This is a very common plant and well worth your time to investigate.
 There are look alike plants that are similar in appearance that can be harmful.
 Be sure you know what it is before you eat it.
 This article can help you identify other edible weeds.

 Interested in growing your very own Lambs Quarter?
 Head to this link to get seeds!